Media reaction: Pacific north-west ‘heat dome’ and the role of climate change

 The heat has driven many cities to a standstill, forcing schools, Covid-19 vaccination centres and restaurants to close, as well as prompting governments to relax social-distancing rules to allow people without air conditioning to shelter in emergency cooling centres.
 Nevertheless, hospitals are filling up with patients with “heat-related illnesses” and the death toll has begun to rise.

 The heatwave is driven by an area of high atmospheric pressure sitting over the North American continent, which many media outlets are calling a “heat dome”.
-However, US president Joe Biden has joined many climate scientists and media reports in linking the extreme temperatures to climate change.
+However, US president Joe Biden and Canadian prime minister Justin Trudeau have joined many climate scientists and media reports in linking the extreme temperatures to climate change.

 In this article, Carbon Brief summarises how the extreme heat and the role of climate change has been covered by the media.